hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 # Private Terraform Enterprise Externally Managed Vault

-Private Terraform Enterprise (PTFE) can be configured to use an external Vault cluster rather than the internal Vault instance.
+For enhanced security, Private Terraform Enterprise (PTFE) can be configured to use an external Vault cluster rather than the internal Vault instance.
 Within PTFE, Vault is used to encrypt sensitive information such as variables and states.

-An external Vault cluster allows the customer to have full control over how the Vault cluster is managed, for example how it is sealed and unsealed, replicated, etc.
+!> **Warning**: This is only recommended if you currently run your own Vault cluster in production.
+Choosing this option means you assume full responsibility for how the Vault cluster is managed, for example how it is sealed and unsealed, replicated, etc.

-When an external Vault cluster is configured along with the External Services installation mode, Private Terraform Enterprise becomes fully stateless and can be run in a hot-standby configuration to provide failover.

--> **NOTE:** The external Vault option must be selected at initial installation, and cannot be changed later.
-Do not attempt to migrate an existing Terraform Enterprise instance between internal and external Vault options.

 ## Setup

 Use the following as a guide to configure an external Vault instance:

+-> **Note:** The external Vault option must be selected at initial installation, and cannot be changed later.
+Do not attempt to migrate an existing Terraform Enterprise instance between internal and external Vault options.

 1. Enable AppRole: `vault auth enable approle`
 1. Enable transit: `vault secrets enable transit`